-The admission requirements for the Bachelor of Science Degree program will be as follows:
+The admission requirements for the Baccaulearuate programs will be as follows:

-- 1. High school diploma, GED, or equivalent. - 2.
-Complete an interview with an FNC admissions representative. - 3.
-Submit a completed and signed Enrollment Application. - 4.
-Official transcripts from high schools to be mailed directly to the Registrar's Office.
+1. High school diploma, GED, or equivalent and/or having completed an associate degree from an accredited institution.

+2. Complete an interview with an FNU admissions representative.

+3. Submit a completed and signed Enrollment Application.

-5. Take the Test of Adult Basic Education (TABE).
-Students with an SAT score of 835 or above are exempt from this exam.
-Students scoring below the 10th grade level on the TABE will be required to take Basic Skills courses to improve their readiness for successful college work.
+4. Official transcripts from high school or post-secondary institution to be mailed directly to the Registrar's Office (must be received at the Registrar's Office within the student's first semester).
+5. Take the Diagnostic Test.
+Students with an SAT score of 880 or above and an ACT score of 19 or above are exempt from this exam.
+Students scoring below the set level on the diagnostic test will be required to take Basic Skills courses to improve their readiness for successful university work.

-NOTE: International students, on an I-20 Visa, applying to Florida National College's Bachelor of Science in Business Administration program, and whose native language is not English, must demonstrate fluency in English by providing an official report from either the Test of English as a Foreign Language (TOEFL) or the Michigan English Language Battery (MELAB).
-Satisfactory completion of college level English courses from an accredited institution will also serve to demonstrate fluency.
+NOTE: International students, on an I-20 Visa, applying to Florida National University's baccalaureate programs, and whose native language is not English, must take the Test of English as a Foreign Language (the TOEFL) and obtain a score of 500 or higher on the paper based version or 62 or higher on the internet-based version.

+Satisfactory completion of university level English courses from an accredited institution will also serve to demonstrate fluency.